OCA/web/web_widget_x2many_2d_matrix/readme/USAGE.rst

     The field that indicates the x value of a point field_y_axis
-    The field that indicates the y value of a point field_label_x_axis
+    The field that indicates the y value of a point field_value
-    Use another field to display in the table header field_label_y_axis
-    Use another field to display in the table header field_value
     Show this field as value
 show_row_totals